espseongsm/streaming_stock_prices_and_analyzing_in_AWS/README.md

 ![Kinesis Firehose monitoring page screenshot](1.png)

 For the analysis, hourly high stock price is extracted for the companies.
 The file is [here](results.csv).
+Analysis using this hourly high stock price dataset is [here](Analysis.ipynb).